The 12 best things to do in Sitges

 Sitges Carnival is one of the best and wildest carnivals in Europe and even the world.
 For one week in the middle of winter, Sitges turns into a one-week festival where everyone is welcome to experience parades, events and 24/7 parties all over town.

-In 2024 the Carnival will start on Thursday, 8th of February.
+In 2025, the Carnival will start on Thursday, 27th of February.
 The two main parades are Rua de la Disbauxa (Debauchery Parade) on Sunday night and the Rua de l’Extermini (Extermination Parade) on Tuesday night.
+It will finish on Wednesday, 5th of March.

 If you’re a fan of fireworks, you can’t miss the La Fiesta Mayor de Sitges.
 It’s an annual festival held in August every year in honour of Sant Bartomeu, the patron saint of Sitges.
-It runs for two weeks with the highlight being a massive fireworks display that attracts up to 200,000 people to watch the spectacle.
+The highlight is a massive fireworks display that attracts up to 200,000 people to watch the spectacle.

 A composite image of some buskers on the streets of Sitges